Kenosha unrest shooting: Rosenbaum

 In the hours leading up to the shooting, prosecution witnesses described Rosenbaum as "hyperaggressive and acting out in a violent manner" and "acting very belligerently".

 Witnesses described Rosenbaum carrying around a chain, trying to light fires, throwing rocks, and trying to provoke fights with people by "false stepping" at them.
-One witness described Rosenbaum "very bluntly asking people to shoot him" saying "shoot me, nigger", to which other protesters displayed negative reactions.
+One witness described Rosenbaum "very bluntly asking people to shoot him" saying "shoot me, nigga", to which other protesters displayed negative reactions.

 Another witness described how, accompanied by Rittenhouse, he tried to calm a disagreement between Rosenbaum and another man when Rosenbaum made threats to kill both of them, saying "if I catch any of you guys alone tonight, I'm going to fucking kill you!".
 The witness stated that he believed the threat was directed at both himself and Rittenhouse and that Rittenhouse had heard the threat.

 First confrontation

 According to his testimony, Rittenhouse was on patrol along Sheridan Road south of 60th Street with another armed volunteer, Ryan Balch.
 While patrolling, Rittenhouse lost contact with Balch, and so turned back up Sheridan Road towards the Car Source location at 59th and Sheridan (referred to during the trial as "Car Source 2") where he had been originally posted.
 However, he was stopped by police stationed at the junction of Sheridan Road and 60th Street, who turned him back, saying they were not allowing anybody to cross north of 60th Street.
 Rittenhouse then went to the nearby Ultimate Gas Station, believing this to be a safe location.

-Rittenhouse testified that he received a call from Dominick Black telling him that the Car Source location at 63rd and Sheridan was being vandalised and that many vehicles had been set on fire and requesting him to go to that location and help put out fires.
+Rittenhouse testified that he received a call from Dominick Black telling him that the Car Source location at 63rd and Sheridan was being vandalized and that many vehicles had been set on fire and requesting him to go to that location and help put out fires.
 Rittenhouse then asked another person at the Ultimate Gas Station for a fire extinguisher and to accompany him to the Car Source location at 63rd and Sheridan.
 This person provided him a fire extinguisher but did not accompany him to the location.

 Rittenhouse testified that he then walked and ran towards the Car Source location at 63rd and Sheridan on his own, carrying his rifle, the fire extinguisher and some first aid supplies.
 As he approached the Car Source lot at 63rd and Sheridan he heard someone shout "Burn in hell!".
 He responded "Friendly!
 Friendly!
 Friendly!" to placate them but could not see who it was.